 The largest part of the anthropogenic forcing on the climate system is due to the increase in atmospheric concentrations of long-lived greenhouse gases.
 Therefore, global monitoringof these gases is of prime importance.
 However, these concentrations are not determined by anthropogenic emissions alone.
 GHG concentrations are strongly influenced also by the natural processes, which in turn are influenced by climate and other environmental changes.
 The quantitative knowledge about the strength of some of the GHG sources and sinks has large uncertainties, both as they currently operate and the extent to which they will change in the future in response to diverse environmental factors, including climate change.

-A WMO-coordinated Global GHG Monitoring Infrastructure (GGMI) based on established methodology and standardized protocols will provide a wealth of quantitative data to help improve our understanding of GHG cycles.
-The GGMI will consolidate existing measurement and analysis capabilities to provide estimates of total net greenhouse gas fluxes on a global scale at a relatively high resolution in space and time.
+The Global Greenhouse Gas Watch (GGGW), a WMO-coordinated global GHG monitoring infrastructure based on established methodology and standardized protocols will provide a wealth of quantitative data to help improve our understanding of GHG cycles.
+The GGGW will consolidate existing measurement and analysis capabilities to provide estimates of total net greenhouse gas fluxes on a global scale at a relatively high resolution in space and time.
 Improved understanding of the fluxes will allow for better prediction of their long-term future climate trajectories, with potentially strong implications for the required mitigation activities here and now.

-The GGMI data products will be generated utilizing methodologies that extend those already developed by the research and operational communities.
+The GGGW data products will be generated utilizing methodologies that extend those already developed by the research and operational communities.
 The WMO Global Atmosphere Watch (GAW) has 50 years of experience in developing the GGMT (Greenhouse Gas Measurement Techniques) guidelines.
 Flux products based on observations will complement existing estimates of anthropogenic emissions developed by inventory builders or through process-based models.

-3. A coordinated Global Greenhouse Gas Monitoring Infrastructure
+3. The Global Greenhouse Gas Watch, a coordinated global greenhouse gas monitoring infrastructure

 3.1.
-Main components of the Global GHG Monitoring Infrastructure
+Main components of the Global Greenhouse Gas Watch

-In its initial configuration, the GGMI will consist of four main components:
+In its initial configuration, the GGGW will consist of four main components:

 (1) A comprehensive sustained, global set of surface-based and satellite-based observations of CO2, CH4 and N2O concentrations, total column amounts, partial column amounts, vertical profiles, and fluxes and of supporting meteorological, oceanic, and terrestrial variables, internationally exchanged as rapidly as possible, pending capabilities and agreements with the system operators;